 A key skill of successful people is goal-directed persistence: moving forward despite difficulties and, in fact, knowing that anything worth doing will require effort.
 Celebrating smaller successes may motivate you to continue on your way to a larger end goal, but it might not be beneficial for daily tasks such as homework and chores.
 It is first important to remember that we might not be intrinsically motivated to do tasks we find unpleasant and might need to seek an extrinsic motivator to get the task done.
 Being honest with ourselves about the support we need to put in place in order to move toward our goals sets us up for success even when we’re not excited about specific tasks.

-Remember there is a difference between a “bribe” and an “external reward.”
+If you’re a parent or a caretaker trying to teach a child self-care and self-love: remember there is a difference between a “bribe” and an “external reward.”
 Parenting experts and educators suggest creating a list of reasonable rewards that are of interest to your child but also fall under “reward.”
 For example, “Do your test prep homework and we can go to Disneyland” versus “Do your test prep homework for the week and we can go out to your favorite ice cream shop.”
 The small reward can often teach students to set up self-reward systems to drive intrinsically based motivation to complete non-preferred tasks.
 Another key: rewards are not acts of desperation, but rather a purposeful part of a plan for achievement.